Spaghetti Warehouse: Memphis, Tennessee (closed)

 The Memphis location was inside a typical warehouse of the late 19th to early 20th century.
 It was decorated with an original trolley used for transportation in downtown Memphis, and with doors and light fixtures from Memphis Union Station which had been abandoned and razed in 1968 to make way for a new post office.
 When Elvis Presley returned from the Army on March 7, 1960, he was greeted in Memphis Union Station by a crowd of several hundred fans.
 The station was located about 0.6 mi southeast of the restaurant's current site.
 The restaurant closed in mid-November 2017 after 30 years of service.

 Houston, Texas (closed)

 The Houston location was the company's second location and the second largest, after Columbus, Ohio.
 It opened in 1973 in Downtown Houston.
 Like the Dallas location, it had two floors of dining.
 During lunch, guests were seated in a trolley structure for their meal.

 In late August 2017, Hurricane Harvey forced the restaurant to close as a result of water seeping through the top of the main floor, causing significant damage.
 It reopened in August 2019 as Warehouse 72/Butcher's Plates & Pizza, at the Marq*E Entertainment Center.
-The former site will become a McIntyre's bar upon renovation.
+While not officially a Spaghetti Warehouse anymore, the company still lists the location as providing to-go options from that menu due to customer enthusiasm.
+The former site became a McIntyre's bar upon renovation.